 9.6.2.
-Record Retention
+RECORD RETENTION

-To enable evaluations and/or inspections/audits from regulatory authorities or Pfizer, the investigator agrees to keep records, including the identity of all participating patients (sufficient information to link records, eg, Informed Consent Form (ICF), CRFs and hospital records), copies of all ICFs, CRFs, safety reporting forms, source documents, detailed records of treatment disposition, and adequate documentation of relevant correspondence (eg, letters, meeting minutes, and telephone call reports).
+To enable evaluations and/or inspections/audits from regulatory authorities or Pfizer, the investigator agrees to keep records, including the identity of all participating patients (sufficient information to link records, eg, CRFs and hospital records), all original signed informed consent/assent documents, copies of all CRFs, safety reporting forms, source documents, detailed records of treatment disposition, and adequate documentation of relevant correspondence (eg, letters, meeting minutes, and telephone call reports).
 The records should be retained by the investigator according to local regulations or as specified in the clinical study agreement (CSA), whichever is longer.
-The investigator must ensure that the records continue to be stored securely for as long as they are retained.
+The investigator must ensure that the records continue to be stored securely for so long as they are retained.